EMERGING MARKETS-Latam FX outperforms broader EMs for the week, Ukraine-Russia in focus

 By Shreyashi Sanyal and Anisha Sircar

-Feb 18 (Reuters) - A gauge for Latin American currencies rose on Friday, clocking bigger gains than the broader emerging markets index in a week dominated by heightened tension over Russia and Ukraine.
+Feb 18 (Reuters) - A gauge for Latin American currencies rose on Friday and was set to gain for the third straight weekwith Brazil's real the top weekly gainer, in a week dominated by heightened tension over Russia and Ukraine.

-The MSCI's index for Latin American currencies .MILA00000CUS is set to add 1% for the week, while its EM counterpart .MIEM00000CUS was poised to gain 0.4%.
+The MSCI's index for Latin American currencies .MILA00000CUS is set to add 1% for the week, outperforming its wider EM counterpart.MIEM00000CUS, which was poised to gain 0.4%.

-Most major south and central American currencies rose, with Brazil's real BRBY, BRL= up 0.5% and Mexico's peso MXN= rising 0.2%.
+Brazil's real BRBY, BRL= led gains across its Latin American peers on Friday and was set to gain for the sixth consecutive week to be followed by the Mexican peso MXN=, which gained for the third straight week.

-The two biggest markets in Latin America had sharply underperformed developed markets last year, but as central banks in the regions continue their tightening cycles, analysts point to currencies in Brazil and Mexico as becoming more attractive to investors.
+The two biggest markets in Latin America had sharply underperformed developed markets last year, but as central banks in the region continue their tightening cycles, analysts point to currencies in Brazil and Mexico as becoming more attractive to investors even as the Federal Reserve looks set to raise rates next month.

-"There was a notion coming into 2022 that emerging markets could be relatively undervalued versus developed markets," said Sacha Tihanyi, head of emerging markets strategy at TD Securities.
+"The beginning of monetary policy normalization and higher interest rates in the U.S. could fuel currency weakness later this year, although the current rate-differential levels – the widest since April 2017 – will likely continue to benefit the Brazilian currency in the near term," wrote Wilson Ferrarezi, an economist at TS Lombard.

-"And you see that reflected in the EM performance... as long as we have a peaking in monetary tightening and no large global growth shocks, EM, after a period of less robust performance compared to developed markets, looks attractive."
+Stocks in Latin America .MILA00000PUSslipped on Friday, and were flat for the week as investors cut down exposure to riskier emerging economy stocks due to rising geopolitical risks.

 In Mexico, a preliminary estimate showed its economy is expected to have contracted in January versus December, but likely grew in the month from a year earlier.

-Argentina's informal peso ARSB= jumped 2.4% after its deal with the International Monetary Fund (IMF) to refinance over $40 billion in debts edged closer to the finish line, despite protests in the South American country that has a long and uneasy history with the global lender.
+Argentina's informal peso ARSB= jumped 2.8% after its deal with the International Monetary Fund (IMF) to refinance over $40 billion in debts edged closer to the finish line and as its central bank on Thursday hiked interest rates by 250 basis points to control sky-high inflation.

 Stock indexes